 rapid-fire action setpieces can sell even a substandard movie and that mass audiences aren't even remotely as picky about plausibility as everyone had assumed--collided with the CGI revolution in a terrible way.
 Just as the studios were learning that quality didn't really matter that much and that mere spectacle (backed by largescale marketing) was enough to generate obscene amounts of money, CGI delivered into their hands a technology that enabled them to put on screen just about anything.
 Spectacle without limits.

 The toxicity of this combination made itself felt almost immediately.
 In 1993, JURASSIC PARK hit the screens.
-Its incredible, mostly-CGI-rendered dinosaurs were a marvel to behold, but it was painfully apparent, from nearly the beginning, that no one involved in its production (other than the effects teams) even had any interest in trying to make a quality film.
+Its incredible, mostly-CGI-rendered dinosaurs were a marvel to behold, but it was painfully apparent from its beginning that no one involved in its production (other than the effects teams) even had any interest in trying to make a quality film.
 It was strictly a showcase for the dinosaur effects and utterly brainless (and terrible) in every other respect.
 And it made $900 million on its initial release.

 It was the future.
 The coming years would see a seemingly endless stream of atrocities like BATMAN FOREVER, ARMAGEDDON, INDEPENDENCE DAY, THE MUMMY, TRANSFORMERS, 2012, MAN OF STEEL, X-MEN ORIGINS: WOLVERINE, the STAR WARS prequels, WORLD WAR Z, and on into seeming infinity--films in which the sole draw is a string of effects-laden setpieces of escalating absurdity and that are otherwise as offensively inane as anything ever proffered as allegedly professional motion pictures.